eylles/tmux-lskeys/readme.md

 <img src="./screenshot.png">

-a prettier list-keys for tmuxa
+a prettier list-keys for tmux

 ## installation